scaleway-community/scaleway-wordpress/README.md

-Official Ghost image on Online Labs
+Official Wordpress image on Online Labs
 ====================================

 Scripts to build the official Wordpress image on Online Labs